Bug report #20013

 Those images are provided by Context Camera (CTX) onboard Mars Express.
 Each CTX image has its own local projection system.
 Those images are projected on a Martian Ellipsoid (+a=3396000 +b=3396000).

-#7 Updated by Sylvain Breton over 1 year ago
+#7 Updated by Sylvain Breton almost 2 years ago

 I have made some more test on my data and found something I think could help understand the problem.

 As I said I never get this issue using QGIS 2, but surprisingly projects created with QGIS 2 that I open with QGIS 3 provide the good distance values.
 I can provide example file if needed.